fabiolab/snips-joke/README.md

 if __name__ == "__main__":
-    Template()
+    SnipsJoke()
 ```

 Note: because we can now use type check, and IDE can use that to give better completion, we import necessary definition and add types in methods.

 The beginning is similar to most Python codes, it imports all the necessary dependencies / modules.
 It also defines the config file name (Usually set to `config.ini` and put this file as the same directory with this code file) and MQTT connection info.
 If the App you are making is supposed to run on a satellite or some other devices, we recommend that the MQTT connection info should be loaded from the external `config.ini` file instead of fixing it in the code.

-The main part of this code is composed of one class - `Template`, which is used to bind App related action code with MQTT bus.
+The main part of this code is composed of one class - `SnipsJoke`, which is used to bind App related action code with MQTT bus.
 This class should be named corresponding to the App.

 The code is mainly composed by different intent callback functions such as `tell_joke`, `inent_2_callback`.
 Inside each callback function is the place to write the intent related action code.